 What do applications want from an O/S?

-Obviously Kubernetes isn't replacing POSIX here, but it is providing similar APIs at a higher abstraction layer - that of the datacenter, not the individual machine.
+Obviously Kubernetes isn't replacing the operating system here, but it is providing similar APIs at a higher abstraction layer - that of the datacenter, not the individual machine.

 Kubernetes is POSIX not UNIX, because there isn’t one Kubernetes.
 It's an API, not an implementation.